emberjs/website/source/guides/testing/unit-testing-basics.md

-As the basic object type in Ember, being able to test a simple `Ember.Object` sets the foundation for testing more specific parts of your Ember application such as controllers, components, etc. Testing an `Ember.Object` is as simple as creating an instance of the object, setting it's state, and running assertions against the object.
+As it is the basic object type in Ember, being able to test a simple `Ember.Object` sets the foundation for testing more specific parts of your Ember application such as controllers, components, etc. Testing an `Ember.Object` is as simple as creating an instance of the object, setting its state, and running assertions against the object.
 By way of example lets look at a few common cases.